 In this section of the reports, the Graduation Rate Trends and Progress charts and Graduation Cohort Profiles (4-Year, 5-Year, and 6-Year), as well as the graduation rates reported in the Summary Reports, will reflect the "state version" of the graduation rate.
 The new Federal Graduation Rates table will reflect the updated "federal version" of the graduation rate.
-The new Federal Graduation Rates table will reflect the updated "federal version" of the graduation rate.
 More information and links to graduation resources can be found on the NJDOE Graduation Rate page.

-Important note for 2020-21: Governor Phil Murphy signed Executive Order 214 on January 11, 2021, which waived the graduation assessment requirements for any 12th grade students who had not yet met the graduation assessment requirements, but who had not yet met the graduation assessment requirements, but who had met all of the credit, curriculum, and attendance requirements for graduation.
-Additionally, NJDDE received federal waivers which removed the requirement to report on status in meeting annual ESSA targets for both 2019-20 and 2020-21.
-As a result, annual targets and status in meeting those targets are not reported for Cohort 2020 and Cohort 2019 4-year rates and Cohort 2019 and Cohort 2018 5-year graduation rates (NJDDE uses prior year graduation rates for accountability purposes).
+Important note for 2020-21: Governor Phil Murphy signed Executive Order 214 on January 11, 2021, which waived the graduation assessment requirements for any 12th grade students who had not yet met the graduation assessment requirements, but who had met all of the credit, curriculum, and attendance requirements for graduation.
+Additionally, NJDOE received federal waivers which removed the requirement to report on status in meeting annual ESSA targets for both 2019-20 and 2020-21.
+As a result, annual targets and status in meeting those targets are not reported for Cohort 2020 and Cohort 2019 4-year rates and Cohort 2019 and Cohort 2018 5-year graduation rates (NJDOE uses prior year graduation rates for accountability purposes).